neocaleb/TENET/README.md

 ###### (5) history_length - the length of history.
 In the benchmark data TENET provides best result when the length of history set to 1.

+###### (6) use_raw_data - whether to use raw data stored in adata.raw.X (True) or data from adata.X Note that data stored in adata.X may be inappropriate for TENET if you have run batch correction methods on your data.

 #### Output

 	TE_result_matrix.txt - TEij, M genes x M genes matrix representing the causal relationship from GENEi to GENEj.